tomzx/blog.tomrochette.com-content/php/halite/article.md

 * It is worth attacking a site if attacking such site makes it possible to reach a given total strength faster than by not attacking
 	* For instance, considering you have 2 sites which you could attack and which have different strength/production values, there's an order in which it makes sense to attack each site in order to minimize the amount of frames required to acquire both
 * When approaching the end of the game, trade strength for territory (as the winner is based on final territory size)
+* Sometimes it's best to wait for an opponent to "waste"/use his strength on a valuable piece of territory to then acquire it at a lower strength cost

 # See also